-The study was conducted at three districts namely Digga, Guto-Gidda and Wayu-Tuka, East Wollega Zone in Oromia regional states of Western Ethiopia.
+The study was conducted in three selected districts (Digga, Guto-Gidda and Wayu-Tuka) of East Wollega Zone.
 The attitude of the study districts ranges from 1500-3000 meters above sea level.
 It is mostly known for mixed agriculture production system mean suitable for both crop and livestock production.
 The maximum and minimum temperature of the area is 22.4c0 and 10.9c0, respectively.
-The mean annual rain fall of the area ranges from 800mm - 2400mm and about 352km distance from Addis Ababa [17].
+The mean annual rain fall of the area ranges from 800mm - 2400mm and about 352km distance from Addis Ababa (EWPED, 2001).